FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • Specific and non-specific injections

-• Tumors, Cysts, Ulcers, Sinuses, and Fistulae
+• Tumours, Cysts, Ulcers, Sinuses, and Fistulae

 • Infections of the Hand and Foot

-• Diseases of muscle, tendons, bursae, and fascia Hernia
+• Diseases of muscle, tendons, bursae, and fascia, Hernia

 • Umbilical granuloma, fistula, adenoma